 The commuter student parking areas are: Stadium, Carnegie Hall, parking lots off Rayfield Wright Street, area in front of the Pettigrew Center.
 No parking space is guaranteed.

-Residential Students: Residential students are those persons who have registered rooms in a FVSU controlled residential hall.
+Residential Students: Residential students are those persons who have registered rooms in an FVSU controlled residential hall.
 Residential students will only be allowed to enter designated gates near their dorms for parking.
 Residential students will not be allowed to drive to any other area around campus.
 No parking space is guaranteed.

 - The parking lot behind the C.V.
 Troup bldg will be designated for the students who reside in Josie Hall.